OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

 But wait!
 In our configuration data file, we've statically set where the IIS Sites log to, what if I want something different per project?
 This is where we can use the Substitute Variables in Files feature of Octopus Deploy!

-Okay, let's create another variable!
-Create a variable called LogPath for the log location and let's create a variable for our Configuration Data File as well.
+Let's create a variable called Project.LogPath for the log location.

 ![](LogPath.png)